niklasmelin/nibepi-homeassistant/README.md

 with a closed community on Facebook [https://www.facebook.com/groups/nibepi/](https://www.facebook.com/groups/nibepi/) where you can as request to join.
 The community is a great place for questions and share your experiences primarily with nibepi.
 The base of many examples in this tutorial has been found in posts and comments in the Facebook group.
+Where attribution of code is missing, please point me in the right direction so that this can be corrected.

 ## Table of contents
 1. [Prerequisites](#prerequisites)